piastry/cifs-utils/mount.cifs.rst

   The default in kernels prior to 3.7 was ``loose``.
 As of kernel 3.7 the default is ``strict``.

+handlecache
+  (default) In SMB2 and above, the client often has to open the root of the share (empty path) in various places during mount, path revalidation and the statfs(2) system call.
+This option cuts redundant round trip traffic (opens and closes) by simply keeping the directory handle for the root around once opened.

+nohandlecache
+  Disable caching of the share root directory handle.

 directio
   Do not do inode data caching on files opened on this mount.
 This precludes mmaping files on this mount.
 In some cases with fast